 If not commence the debugging cycle.
 If it does work, great, you're done.
 And that will allow you, so basically two different devices with the same iCloud identity is all you need to test to verify that your app's working in a Shared iPad environment.

 If you don't have two devices, or you just don't want to bother with two devices, you can do the same sort of testing by adding your app, setting up all the data, waiting for the app to sync the data, delete the app and add the app back to the device.
 That will pull all of the data back.
 That will pull the NSUbiquitousKeyValueStore, the CloudKit, the Cloud documents.
 All of that data will come back.

 If all of that data comes back, again you can check off the box that says you've moved your data to the Cloud.

 In an extrema case, and most of you in the audience realize this is just a variation on these things.
 If you really want to know that you've really nailed this, you can erase the iPad between testing sessions.

 I don't think that's necessary, but I just put it here for completeness.

 That's really kind of the acid test.

-you have nailed the Shared iPad case and made things better
+If your app can pass that sort of test, you have nailed the Shared iPad case and made things better for your consumer users.

 Verify your app never asks you for the setup screen again.